pavanio/HFC/docs/System Overview.md

 Screening

-# Feature Abstraction For any organization
+# Feature Aon For any organization
     This can be use by any non-profit organization to expand their own functionality

 Each tool should be clearly abstracted out into an app so that in the future if we need we can extract it out seperately